sturgill/tiny_png/README.md

 This gem interacts with TinyPNG's API to replace a given PNG with its shrunken counterpart.

+When you pass a full path into the `shrink` method, it will replace the source image with the image returned by TinyPNG.
+If this process fails for whatever reason, the original image will be restored.
+On success, the original image is completely overwritten and is no longer available.

 ## Installation

 If you're using bundler, just add the following to your Gemfile: